git-pull/tao-of-tmux/manuscript/09-status-bar.md

 in `format.c`, which routes right into [`strftime(3)`](http://pubs.opengroup.org/onlinepubs/9699919799/functions/strftime.html) from `time.h`.

-For a full list of the variables you can use, view the documentation for `strftime(3)`.
-You find that in the link above or through your manpages by typing `$ man strftime`.
+A full list of variables can be found in the documentation for `strftime(3)`.
+This can viewed through `$ man strftime` on Unix-like systems.

 ## Shell command output